zakaribel-dev/RailRoad/Readme.md

 - <b>Services</b>: Contain the business logic and interact with the DAOs.
 - <b>DAOs</b>: (Data Access Objects): Handle direct interaction with the database.

+This structure promotes scalability and maintainability by making the codebase easier to manage, debug, and extend.
 ## Tests

 npm test train.test.js <br>